Updated for the new GA4 Google Analytics

 - Go to the internet browser and type in the URL https://analytics.google.com/

-- Enter email address and password.
-(If it’s a GMAIL address the password is the same password as the GMAIL account password).
+- Enter your email address and password.
+It should be a gmail or an email hosted by Google.
+(If it’s a GMAIL address the password for Google Analytics is exactly the same password as the GMAIL account password – Google has a “one account” system).

 - On the Google Analytics dashboard go to the bottom left and click on the GEAR icon that says “ADMIN”.